hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   the "manifestdir" setting on Puppet.

   ~> `manifest_dir` is passed to `puppet apply` as the `--manifestdir` option.
-     This option was deprecated in puppet 3.6, and is slated to be removed in puppet 4.0.
-If you have multiple manifests you should simply use `manifest_file` instead.
+     This option was deprecated in puppet 3.6, and removed in puppet 4.0.
+If you have multiple manifests you should use `manifest_file` instead.

 * `module_paths` (array of strings) - This is an array of paths to module directories on your local filesystem.
 These will be uploaded to the remote